THE RESTORATION [2004-2006]

 The indoor and outdoor lighting system was devised by the world-renowned German designer Ingo Maurer, who is an expert in this domain.
 He developed an LED lighting system.
 The inside of the spheres was completely redesigned to correspond to the new use of the building.

 A visitors’ centre was also built at the foot of the building to facilitate the reception of the public.
 Designed by the Belgian architect Christine Conix, it houses the ticket office, restrooms, and a snack bar.
-It adds a small contemporary touch, while perfectly respecting the original style of the structure.
+It adds a small contemporary touch to the site, while perfectly respecting the original style of the structure of the Atomium.

 The restored Atomium was inaugurated on 18 February 2006.
 To celebrate the occasion, the National Bank of Belgium issued a commemorative 2-Euro coin.